 Kahikatea, New Zealand's tallest tree, can grow up to 70m in height.
-Typically, its distinctive, conically shaped crown rises above the canopy of forest remnants on moist, fertile sites.
-As with our other podocarps, male and female kahikatea are separate trees.
-The females bear huge quantities of seeds, each one seated on a bright orange, fleshy structure which attracts birds
+Typically, its distinctive, conically shaped crown rises above the canopy of forest remnants on separate trees.
+As with our other podocarps, male and female kahikatea are bright orange, fleshy structure which attracts birds